-I hope you've learned a lot from this document.
+I hope you've learned a lot from this course.

-I can't show you in these Mini Courses all the ins and outs of an LLC operating agreement.
+I can't show you in this Mini Course all the ins and outs of an LLC operating agreement.
 It's a document that should be unique to you.
 In the LLC Wizard operating agreement course, I give you lots of alternative wording for different issues and let you choose how you want to address the issues.